You can tell an entire story using social media — in real time, or through aggregation.

 Live tweet option

 Choose an event or a point in time related to your beat to live tweet.
 Use your Twitter account to tell your followers what you’ll be tweeting about and why, then continue to provide updates using relevant hashtags and handles.
 You’ll have to pay attention to what’s going on around you and determine what information should be shared with your Twitter audience.
 Your live tweeting needs to take place in a time period of one to three hours and your followers should come away feeling as though they got all the information they need from your tweets.
-If you choose this option, email me a link to your Twitter account when you’re finished with the live tweet.
+If you choose this option, create a post with a headline. write an intro paragraph and embed what you think are the two most important tweets from your live tweeting.
+Embed those two tweets and link to your Twitter account at the bottom.

 Choose a topic on your beat and create a story using social media posts from other people (you are not limited to Twitter).
 Your Storify should tell a story, meaning it is not a random collection of posts that mention the same word.
 The posts you choose should build off each other so your story conveys a message, viewpoint or consensus.
 Your Storify story needs at least 10 posts from at least 3 different people.
 You should use the text fields to help the story flow.
 You need a headline.
 If you choose this option, publish your Storify.
-Publish the Storify and tweet a link to it; email me the link to your tweet.
+Create a new WordPress post with a headline (different from the Storify headline) and an intro paragraph that include a hyperlink to the Storify story.
+Because we have not yet updated our class website, your Storify will not embed.
+Simply add it as a hyperlink.

 Your Twitter account should have an appropriate name, photo, background and bio.
 Your account needs to be public.
 Points will be deducted for use of inappropriate images or descriptions.